pantrypoints/sp/content/en/research/countries/china/xi/chapter-06c.md

 China's development.

 "Harmony" means achieving social harmony and building a better society.
-This is the social ideal that mankind has diligently pursued, and it is also the goal that the Communist Party of China has unremittingly pursued.
+This is the social ideal that mankind has diligently pursued, and it is also the goal that the CCP has unremittingly pursued.
 The most fundamental characteristics of a harmonious socialist society are democracy and rule of law, fairness and justice, honesty and fraternity, vitality, stability and order, and harmonious coexistence between man and nature.
 Looking forward to the middle of this century,